plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 Secondly, we use the MaxMind database to determine the visitor location based on the IP address.
 This lookup happens on our servers and no data is ever sent to MaxMind.

 The IP address itself is discarded to make sure we don't store any personal data.
 We never store IP addresses in our database, logs or anywhere on disk at all.

+### Conversion attribution inaccuracy

+Google Analytics makes you manually exclude unwanted referral sources like payment processors to keep your data clean.

+If not, you'll see traffic sources like PayPal, Stripe or Paddle as a source of the conversion instead of the original channel.

+This happens when users briefly leave for payments or password resets, causing GA4 to start a new session.

+On top of it, this has to be done within a cluttered settings panel.

+But Plausible handles this automatically—keeping your original traffic source and session intact; no extra setup needed!

+With Plausible, referral sources are counted only when they start a new session on your site.
+This prevents external domains such as payment gateways showing up in the list of sources.

+One makes you work to get accurate data, the other just works. 🙌

 ### Misclassified Direct traffic